 Hutan thoroughly studies and monitors the Kinabatangan’s biodiversity to better understand anthropogenic impacts and inform environmental conservation planning and management.
 These findings also guide Hutan stakeholders’ engagement to build greater synergies and develop new approaches for sustainable livelihoods compatible with biodiversity conservation.

 World Land Trust (WLT) met Hutan while on a site visit to Borneo to assess the feasibility of working with another Bornean partner, LEAP Spiral.
 WLT and both Malaysian organisations formed partnerships as a result.

-Co-Director: Dr Isabelle Lackman
+CEO/Executive Director: Dr Isabelle Lackman